bahamat/cf-primer/slides.md

 Thus, only Debian systems will run the `debian::` context promise, only Red Hat will run `redhat::` and only Solaris will run `solaris::`.

-# A note about classes and distributions based on other distributions
+# A Note About Classes and Distributions Based on Other Distributions

 I said that only Debian systems will run `debian::` and only Red Hat will run `redhat::`.
 This isn't exactly true.